Baron Bigod Brie

 Rich and creamy.

 - Cows' Milk

-Baron Bigod is Britain’s first unpasteurised Brie to be made on the farm in traditional large (3kg) wheels, and ladled by hand.
-At present they have a rich butter softness towards the rind contrasted by a fresh, lactic, firm-core.
+Baron Bigod is Britain’s first unpasteurised Brie to be made on the farm in traditional large (3kg) wheels, ladled by hand with milk from the farm’s French-bred Montbeliarde cows.
+It is aged to perfect ripeness, with a rich buttery softness towards the rind contrasted by a fresh, lactic core.
+The French will be jealous…

 1.4 Kg – Half Baron Bigod Brie

 Makers of Baron Bigod, Jonathan and Dulcie Crickmore have been dairy farmers all their lives at Fen Farm Dairy in Suffolk.
 Falling milk prices prompted them to diversify into cheese making.
 Seeing a gap in the market for a large (3kg) unpasteurised Brie (similar to Brie de Meaux) they started to develop Baron Bigod.
 This involved purchasing a herd of French cows (Montbeliarde breed) to provide the rich milk needed to complement their newly-acquired cheese-making skills.
 Baron Bigod is one to watch out for as it progresses – the first batches came available only in January 2013.